brian-team/brian2/docs_sphinx/introduction/install.rst

 Installing other useful packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are various packages that are useful but not necessary for working with
 Brian.
-These include: matplotlib_ (for plotting), nose_ (for running the test
+These include: matplotlib_ (for plotting), pytest_ (for running the test
 suite), ipython_ and jupyter_-notebook (for an interactive console).
 To install
 them from anaconda, simply do::

-    conda install matplotlib nose ipython notebook
+    conda install matplotlib pytest ipython notebook

 You should also have a look at the brian2tools_ package, which contains several
 useful functions to visualize Brian 2 simulations and recordings.
 You can